-Uffindell saga shows National's candidate selection process must improve: Luxon
+'Pretty yuck': Willis on underwear trophies at Uffindell's student flat

 "We've just got to keep improving our process all the time," he told reporters during a visit to Te Awamutu today.

-Luxon said he was firming up the terms of reference for Maria Dew's investigation into claims that Uffindell bullied a female flatmate while at university in Dunedin.
+Luxon said he was firming up the terms of reference for Maria Dew QC's investigation into claims that Uffindell bullied a female flatmate while at university in Dunedin.
 He expected to receive Dew's findings in two to three weeks.

 It has since emerged that a member of Luxon's staff was aware of Uffindell's schoolboy assault at King's College but Luxon was not told.